ahroncich7/tiled-adapter/readme.md

 ![create map](https://i.ibb.co/FWH4Dfq/image.png)

 Next, do the same with the tile set.
-First, you can edit your tile set to define custom properties for each tile which can be catched by the tiled-adapter module:
+First, you can edit your tile set to define custom properties for each tile, which will be catched by the tiled-adapter module:

 ![tile editor](https://i.ibb.co/BVCvFZd/image.png)